 Fume hoods are important pieces of safety lab equipment.
 Make sure to select the right one.
 Know precisely the type of work that will be performed in the room.
 It will help you determine the appropriate design and material.

 And, once they’re installed, ensure regular safety training for all hood users in the lab for maximum protection.

 We have years of experience in the manufacturing and maintenance of laboratory furniture and workstations and packaging and shipping stations.
 Our products come in high quality and with a warranty

 Need help finding and installing the right fume hood for your lab?
+We are a laboratory fume hood manufacturer!
 Get a free quote, contact us at Lab Tech Supply Co today.